Noriko J. Horiguchi

 The publication of Women Adrift led to numerous invited talks in the US, UK, and Japan, including at the University of California at Berkeley (2016), the Library of Congress (2013), Cambridge (2014), Oxford (2014), the University of London (2014), and Ochanomizu University (2016).

 Currently, Horiguchi is preparing her second book manuscript, on food narratives and memories in modern Japan.
 Part of her argument on this topic can be read in “The Devouring Empire: Food and Memory in Hayashi Fumiko’s Wartime Narratives and Naruse Mikio’s Films,” in Devouring Japan: Global Perspectives on Japanese Culinary Identity, ed.
-Nancy K. Stalker (forthcoming from Oxford University Press, 2018).
+Nancy K. Stalker (Oxford University Press, 2018).

 One of Horiguchi’s articles in the Japanese language is available in the edited volume Nihon Eigashi Sōsho: Shintai, Jendā, Sekushuaritī (Japanese Film History Series: The Body, Gender, Sexuality), ed.
 Ayako Saito, vol. 6.
 (Tokyo: Shinwasha, 2006).